 Delgadillo, R., Bahia, H.., and Lakes, R. S., "A nonlinear constitutive equation for asphalt binders", Materials and Structures, (2011). get pdf.

 Dong, L, and Lakes, R. S., "Frequency dependence of Poisson's ratio of viscoelastic elastomer foam", Cellular Polymers, 30, 277-285, (2011).
 All polymer foams are viscoelastic; for foams used in earplugs, this response is essential to their function.
 Poisson's ratio was inferred from viscoelastic response of earplug foam in torsion and bending.
 Poisson's ratio increases with frequency as a result of stress induced air flow.
 Air within the pores contributes to the overall bulk modulus at high frequency, but not at low frequency at which it easily flows when the foam is deformed.
-Such behaviour is the opposite of that of solid polymers in which the shear modulus varies with frequency much more than the bulk modulus. get pdf.
+Such behaviour is the opposite of that of solid polymers in which the shear modulus varies with frequency much more than the bulk modulus.
+The frequency dependent Poisson's ratio is related by Fourier transform to the time dependent Poisson's ratio. get pdf.

 Jakes, J. E., Lakes, R.S., Stone, D., "Broadband nanoindentation of glassy polymers I: Viscoelasticity", Journal of Materials Research,, 27 (2), 463-474 Jan.
 (2012). get pdf